It’s hard to choose the coolest activities in Dubai but here is an attempt. Dubai is a modern-day wonderland of exciting and unusual things to do.

 BEST ACTIVITIES IN DUBAI YOU CANNOT MISS

+There are many interesting facts about Dubai.
 The earliest recorded mention of Dubai is by European merchants in the mid-1500s who described pearl divers.
-In the early 18th century Dubai began to develop as a village populated by various tribes.
+In the early 18th century, Dubai began to develop as a village populated by various tribes.
 The city’s enviable strategic location as a trading center close to major ports helped sustain its growth and lower tax brackets lured traders from other areas.
 The discovery of oil in 1969 fueled even greater growth and supported infrastructure development and a diversification strategy designed to ensure its growth when oil revenues declined.

 Today a modern metropolis has emerged from this tiny fishing village.
 Iconic structures grace the skyline; the Burj Khalifa, the tallest structure in the world and the Burj Al Arab, a luxury hotel built in the shape of a sail.
 You can also visit The Palm and The World, residential developments build on artificial islands designed in the shape of a palm tree and a global map respectively.
 Just viewing the architecturally interesting structures in this city is one of the most interesting activities in Dubai.

 A must activity in Dubai is a visit to the Gold Souk, a small covered market lined with gold vendors selling every iteration of gold from jewelry to bullion.